oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-the-best-way-to-manage-product-feedback/rule.md

 [UserVoice](https://www.uservoice.com/) is the most popular platform to collect, manage, and prioritize user feedback.
 It has a voting and tickets system out of the box.

-Many software houses use this for their products Eg. SSW Code Auditor, SSW Link Auditor
+Many software houses use this for their products E​g.
+SSW Code Auditor, SSW Link Auditor

 Here are the google results as at 2014